ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

 ##### Prerequisites on the Local Server

 Only the SYS user can set the properties for DDL statement execution.
-SYS user should run the following property configuration statements on the server that executes DDL statements(local server).
+SYS user should run the following property configuration statements on the local server that executes DDL statements.
 About the REPLICATION_DDL_ENABLE_LEVEL property, please refer to **["Allowed DDL statements"](#allowed-ddl-statements-2)** for the more specific configuration.

 ```sql
 ALTER SYSTEM SET REPLICATION_DDL_ENABLE=1;